tachiyomiorg/website/src/help/faq/README.md

 1. Choose an option like **Smart list** or **Prioritize source**.
 1. Go back to **MangaPark**'s chapter list and refresh it.

+### JapScan

+#### Why are some JapScan chapters not loading?
+The **JapScan** extension uses a very complicated method of accesing pages.
+If you encounter a manga that does not load or is scrambled, use a different source to read.

 ### Webtoons.com

 #### How do I fix the `Page list is empty` error?